dinedal/cirgonus/README.md

 ### fs\_usage

-Similar to the other usage metrics, takes a mount point (such as `/`) and returns a 3 element tuple represented as a JSON array:
+Similar to the other usage metrics, takes a mount point (such as `/`) and returns a 4 element tuple represented as a JSON array.
+The first 3 elements are unsigned integers, the last is a boolean representing the read/write status of the filesystem.

-\[ percent used, free bytes, total bytes \]
+\[ percent used, free bytes, total bytes, read/write? \]

 ### command